EdDataScienceEES/tutorial-Kirstb-04/index.md

 *General Formatting*

-- Sectioning your markdown
+- Sectioning your Markdown
-- How to add spacing into your markdown
+- How to add spacing into your Markdown

 <p>&nbsp;</p>

-4. **Bonus Section** - General tips for a professional markdown
+4. **Bonus Section** - General tips for a professional Markdown

 ## 1a.
 Recap - what is Github?